ECCHERUIYOT/AI-Powered-Recommendations-For-Melanin-Skin/README.md

 #### 1. Count of Products by Skin Type
 ![skintype](https://github.com/user-attachments/assets/af072621-bc6b-48d9-9be2-b5ce11dea9eb)

-* The distribution shows that products labeled for combination skin are the most common, followed by those for dry, normal, and then oily skin.
+* The distribution shows that products labelled for combination skin are the most common, followed by those for dry, normal, and then oily skin.
 This insight can guide product selection based on prevalent skin types and consumer demand within the Black women demographic.

-#### 2. Top 20 Recommended Products for Melanin Skin
+#### 2. Top 20 Recommended Skincare Products
 ![Top 20 Recommended Products for Melanin Skin](https://github.com/ECCHERUIYOT/AI-Powered-Skincare-Recommendations-For-Melanin-Skin/blob/Echeruiyot/images/image2.png)
-* For melanated skin tones, there's a strong emphasis on gentle yet effective skincare products, with the top three recommendations focusing on hydration and sun protection.
+* For many skin tones, there's a strong emphasis on gentle yet effective skincare products, with the top three recommendations focusing on hydration and sun protection.
 * The Dew Dream Cleansing Balm leads the pack with about 55 recommendations, suggesting that gentle makeup removal is a priority for this skin type.
-The second most recommended product being the Signature Moisturizer, followed by the NA°39 Facial Sunscreen Mist with SPF 39, indicates that maintaining skin hydration and sun protection are crucial concerns for melanated skin.
+The second most recommended product is the Signature Moisturizer, followed by the NA°39 Facial Sunscreen Mist with SPF 39, which indicates that maintaining skin hydration and sun protection are crucial concerns for melanated skin.
 The prevalence of brightening, revitalizing, and gentle products in the top 10 (such as Absolue Soft Cream and Evercalm Gentle Cleansing Gel) suggests that users with melanated skin often seek products that address hyperpigmentation and sensitivity while maintaining skin barrier health.

 * The list also includes several treatment-focused products like glycolic serums and exfoliators in the middle to lower rankings, indicating that while these are important, they're secondary to basic skin protection and hydration needs.